mfranceschi/MFranceschi_CppLibrary/C IrregularVerbs/README.md

 * [DONE] Fix the **search** functionality (it works fine on the first try, but on the next attempts the results are not refreshed, we keep the original results).
 * Implement the **exercise** functionality.
-* Polish the german verbs CSV.
+* [DONE] Polish the german verbs CSV.
-* Randomize the first displayed letter when starting the **list**.
+* [DONE] Randomize the first displayed letter when starting the **list**.
 * Put unused functions in conditional compilation.
   * [Update] Partially done.
+Some unused functions are removed.
 * Finish and polish the documentation of methods and modules.
 * Check if it might be possible to use CMake to allow some more flexible cross-platform implementation (as we do not need threads).
   * [Update] Partially done.
 More code is cross-platform designed.
-Some testing with Cygwin will be required.
+Some testing will be required.
 * Make guides on how to extend it with other languages.
-* Change the behavior if the CSV file is not found: just exit.
+* [DONE] Change the behavior if the CSV file is not found: just exit.
 Perhaps display a specific error message.
 * Examine workarounds against bad UTF-8 handling.
 * Protect the **search** functionality against empty input strings.
 * Fix the **search** input weird behavior (too many backspaces = go out of writeable field).